netxms/netxms-doc/admin/jvm-monitoring.rst

 Configuration
 =============

-It is required to define java subagent and it's configurations before JMX plugin configuration.
-More information about Java subagent and it's configuration can be found in :ref:`java-subagent` section.
+It is required to define the java subagent and its configuration before JMX plugin configuration.
+More information about the Java subagent and its configuration can be found in the :ref:`java-subagent` section.
 JMS has only one configuration parameter "Server".
-It is used to define JMX server connection string.
+It is used to define the JMX server connection string.

 JMS server connection string declaration options: